 The Luggable Loo is a 5 gallon portable bucket that comes with a latch-on lid that doubles up as a toilet seat cover.
 So, unlike a normal bucket which would have sharp edges and wouldn’t exactly be comfortable to sit on, you can sit easily on the Luggable loo.
 It is only 13 inches tall but hey, certainly beats going in the bushes and squatting all the way down.

-It needs to be used with disposable chemical toilet bags that convert the liquid waste into solids that are easy to dispose.
+It needs to be used with disposable chemical toilet bags that convert liquid waste into solids that are easy to dispose of.
 You can also use good old peat moss and a paper bag if need be or just use some doggie litter in the bag if you are looking for an economical DIY hack instead of the disposable bags.

 Once you are done, you can lock the lid with a tiny clip that prevents the odor from leaking.
 My concern was whether it would leak if I accidentally tipped it over.
 Thankfully, that hasn’t happened so far and I guess I will cross the river when I come to it rather than fussing over it.